ELECTRICITY RATES IN DALLAS

 Today’s lowest electricity rates in Dallas

-Dallas residents benefit from Texas’s deregulated electricity market, giving them the power to choose from 111 available plans across multiple providers.
-The market offers 101 fixed-rate plans averaging 15.6¢/kWh, with rates ranging from 8.35¢ to 23.16¢ per kWh.
-Renewable energy is widely accessible with 109 green options, including 24 that are 100% renewable.
-Since 42% of Dallas housing consists of single-family homes using around 1,225 kWh monthly, most residents should compare plans at the 1,000 or 2,000 kWh usage tier to find accurate pricing for their household.
+Dallas residents benefit from Texas’s deregulated electricity market, allowing them to choose from 117 available plans across multiple providers.
+The market offers primarily fixed-rate options (108 plans averaging 15.83¢/kWh), with rates ranging from 8.08¢ to 22.84¢ per kWh.
+Renewable energy is widely accessible, with 115 green plans available—24 offering 100% renewable content at virtually no premium over conventional electricity.
+Since 42% of Dallas housing consists of single-family homes using around 1,225 kWh monthly, most residents should compare plans at the 1,000 or 2,000 kWh usage tier.
+Seven time-of-use plans and two prepaid options provide alternatives to traditional billing structures.

 TOP 6 LOWEST RATES IN DALLAS